After weeks of lockdown, provinces are finally reopening.

-- Individuals have until June 1, 2020, to submit their income tax return.
+- Individuals had until June 1, 2020, to submit their income tax return.

-Individuals and businesses will be able to defer their income tax payment (for taxes owe between March 18, 2020 and September 2020) until after August 31, 2020.
+Individuals and businesses can defer their income tax payment (for taxes owed between March 18, 2020 and September 2020) until after August 31, 2020.

-Businesses will have until June 30 to remit GST/HST due to the government.
-This applies to
+Businesses have until June 30 to remit GST/HST due to the government.
+This applies to:

-- Monthly filers for amount collected in February, March and April for
+- Monthly filers for amounts collected in February, March and April.

-- Quarterly filers for amount collected between January 1 and March 31.
+- Quarterly filers for amounts collected between January 1 and March 3.

-- Annual filers, whose GST/HST return or instalment are due in March, April or May
+- Annual filers, whose GST/HST returns or instalments are due in March, April or May.

-For more information on tax filings & deferrals, visit our COVID-19 FAQ.
+For more information including a provincial breakdown of tax deferrals and links to application forms, visit our COVID-19 FAQ.

 Canada Emergency Response Benefit (CERB)

-A flat rate of $2,000 a month for up to four months.
-The benefit is taxable but no tax will be taken directly from the cheque, instead it will be payable next year.
+If you have lost income because of COVID-19, the CERB will provide you with temporary income support, whether you are EI-eligible or not.
+CERB will give you a flat rate of $2,000 per month for up to four months.
+The benefit is taxable, but no tax will be taken directly from the cheque.
+Instead, it will be payable next year.

 The CERB will cover workers residing in Canada who:

-- Are still employed, but are not receiving any income because of disruptions to their work situation due to COVID-19
+- Are still employed but are not receiving any income because of COVID-19 disruptions to their work situation.

 - Are or expect to be without employment or self-employment income for at least 14 consecutive days in the initial four-week period.
 For subsequent benefit periods, they expect to have no employment income